KeenMate/phoenix-rollup-svelte/README.md

 This component shows how can you create a dynamic form instead of using server side input helpers.
 Input fields are still rendered inside a server rendered form tag but we render inputs and validate everything on the client in a Svelte component and control when it's submitted from it.

+### Page title - requires our simple package simplificator_3000

+Page title helper is used in app.html.eex that looks for :page_title key in the connection assigns.
+Page title can be set from controller or view depending on what you prefer.
+Sometimes it makes sense to set all data in controller and sometimes you would use view, it makes no difference to the template helper.

 ## How it all works

 From technical point of view not that much has changed.
 This demo project is still a Phoenix project that you are already familiar with, we just replace Webpack content of `assets` folder with Rollup, added some new eex files and few lines of code here and there.